cast-org/figuration/docs/get-started/options.md

 ## Customizing Variables

-Every Sass variable in Figuration includes the `!default` flag, meaning you can override that default value in your own Sass.
-Copy and paste variables as needed, modify the values, remove the `!default` flag, and recompile with the included [build tools]({{ site.baseurl }}/get-started/build-tools/) as needed.
+Every Sass variable in Figuration includes the `!default` flag allowing you to override the variable's default value in your own Sass without modifying Figuration's source code.
+Copy and paste variables as needed, modify their values, and remove the `!default` flag.
 If a variable has already been assigned, then it won't be re-assigned by the default values.

-This means that your modified Sass variables should be called before you import Figuration Sass files.
+Variable overrides within the same Sass file can come before or after the default variables.
+However, when overriding across Sass files, your overrides must come before you import Figuration's Sass files.

-For example, to change out the `background-color` and `color` for the `<body>`, you'd do the following:
+Here's an example that changes the `background-color` and `color` for the `<body>` when importing and compiling Figuration via grunt:

 {% highlight scss %}
-// Your variable overwrite first or a Sass file containing the modifications
+// Your variable overrides
 $body-bg: #000;
 $body-color: #fff;

-// Then import Figuration
+// Import Figuration and its default variables
 @import "node_modules/figuration/scss/figuration";
 {% endhighlight %}

-Do the same for any variable you need to override, including the global options listed below.
+Repeat as necessary for any variable in Figuration, including the global options below.

 ## Global Options